-- Salary and directors' fees may be delivered as a combination of cash and prescribed non financial benefits at the executives discretion.
+- Note 1: Salary and directors' fees may be delivered as a combination of cash and prescribed non financial benefits at the executives' discretion.
 Directors and executives are offered a competitive base pay that comprises the fixed component of pay and rewards.
 Base pays are reviewed annually to ensure the rate is competitive with the market.
-Some individuals have chosen to sacrifice part of their salary to increase payments towards superannuation which is included here. - A portion of the KMP pay is by way of an at risk bonus.
-This is subject to satisfactory completion of set KPI's and payable Note 2: at the discretion of the Board. - Note 3: Wayne Seabrook: The Company has continued the consultancy arrangement with the Chairman whereby he (or his associated entity) is paid a consulting fee of \$2,500 per day for any work done for the Company which is not related to his role as Chairman.
-During the first 2 months of the 2015 financial year Wayne Seabrook performed, in addition to his Chairman role, a Chief Executive Officer function. - Ian Morgan: The Company has continued with the letter agreement with IHM Corporate Services Pty Ltd ("IHM") under which IHM agrees to provide certain company secretarial services.
-IHM is owned and controlled by Ian Morgan. - Note 4: Post employment benefits is statutory superannuation and is calculated as 9.50% of the base pay.
+Some individuals have chosen to sacrifice part of their salary to increase payments towards superannuation which is included here. - Note 2: A portion of the KMP pay is by way of an at risk bonus.
+This is subject to satisfactory completion of set KPI's and payable at the discretion of the Board. - Note 3: Wayne Seabrook: The Company has continued the consultancy arrangement with the Chairman whereby he (or his associated entity) is paid a consulting fee of \$2,500 per day for any work done for the Company which is not related to his role as Chairman.
+After the resignation of Graeme Booth as Managing Director and CEO of Malabar Coal Limited on 8 April 2016, Wayne Seabrook has performed, in addition to his Chairman role, many of the functions of a Chief Executive Officer. - Simon Keyser: The Company entered into a 6 month consultancy agreement with the Director whereby he (or his associated entity) is paid a consulting fee of \$2,500 per day for services performed for the Company which is not related to his role as Director. - Ian Morgan: The Company has continued with the letter agreement with IHM Corporate Services Pty Ltd ("IHM") under which IHM agrees to provide certain company secretarial services.
+IHM is owned and controlled by Ian Morgan.
+In addition to company secretarial services, Ian Morgan was appointed Director of the Company on 18 April 2016. - Note 4: Post employment benefits is statutory superannuation and is calculated as 9.50% of the base pay.
 Wayne Seabrook, Andy Plummer and Simon Keyser superannuation components are included in the directors' fees and are paid on receipt of invoice by Malabar Coal Limited.
 Hans Mende is not eligible for superannuation guarantee being a non resident.
-There are no other retirement benefits paid by Malabar Coal Limited. - Note 5: - Option values have been determined using the Black-Scholes and Binomial model methods.
-Graeme Booth was appointed Managing Director and CEO of Malabar Coal Limited on 29 August 2014.
-Prior to that Note 6: date Graeme was CFO of Malabar Coal Limited, having being appointed to that position on 7 May 2013. - Peter Doyle was appointed Manager Special Projects of Malabar Coal Limited on 31 January 2014 and ceased Note 7: employment on 2 February 2015.
-Prior to being appointed Manager Special Projects, Peter was CEO of Malabar Coal Limited and Project Director of Spur Hill Management Pty Ltd, having being appointed to that position on 28 March 2013. - Note 8: Amounts disclosed for these KMP represent the total contracted amount.
-However, the actual salaries and superannuation expense to the Group is based on the percentage of remuneration charged to the Joint Venture.
+There are no other retirement benefits paid by Malabar Coal Limited to directors. - Note 5: Option values have been determined using the Black-Scholes and Binomial model methods. - Note 6: Graeme Booth resigned as Managing Director and CEO of Malabar Coal Limited on 8 April 2016. - Note 7: Amounts disclosed for these KMP represent the total contracted amount.
+However, the actual salaries and superannuation expense to the Group is based on the percentage of remuneration charged to the Joint Venture. - Note 8: Peter Doyle was appointed Manager Special Projects of Malabar Coal Limited on 31 January 2014, and ceased employment on 2 February 2015.
+Prior to being appointed Manager Special Projects, Peter was CEO of Malabar Coal Limited and Project Director of Spur Hill Management Pty Ltd, having being appointed to that position on 28 March 2013.